 Air transportation’s share of world trade in goods is less than 1% measured by weight but more than 35% by value.
 Typically, air transportation is most important for time-sensitive, valuable, or perishable freight carried over long distances.
 Air cargo has been central in “just-in-time” production and distribution strategies with low inventory levels, such as for Apple iPhones.
 Air cargo is also vital in emergencies when the fast delivery of supplies prevails over cost issues.
-In the early weeks of the COVID-19 pandemic, air cargo carriers played a life-saving role in rushing ventilators and other equipment worldwide.
+In the early weeks of the COVID-19 pandemic, air cargo carriers were crucial in rushing ventilators and other equipment worldwide.
 Later in the pandemic, the same carriers helped speed the distribution of vaccines and supported the increasing demand for goods due to online purchases.

 2. Civil Aviation and Activity Spaces

 Air transportation has transformed society at scales ranging from the local to the global.
-Aviation has made economic and social activities in many parts of the world faster, more interconnected, more varied, and more affluent.
+Aviation has made economic and social activities in many parts of the world faster, more interconnected, varied, and more affluent.
 Still, those gains have come with externalities such as congestion and environmental challenges.

 a.
 The acceleration of the material world

 As the fastest mode, air transportation has been associated with the speeding up of daily life.
 This effect is most apparent in the astonishing delivery times for goods ordered online from sites such as Amazon.com.
 In 2019, Amazon offered two-day deliveries to all of the US for millions of goods and next-day delivery for a narrower range of goods.
 The speed of the company’s deliveries depended largely on the multiplicity of distribution centers Amazon operated across the country, positioning many goods close to consumers.
 Still, air cargo has also been vital in rushing goods from global suppliers to distribution centers and consumers.
-In 2016, Amazon began flying leased aircraft as Amazon Air in the United States, with flights operating nationwide.
+In 2016, Amazon began flying leased aircraft as Amazon Air in the United States, with nationwide flights.
 The surge in e-commerce during the pandemic propelled the expansion of Amazon Air to a fleet size of 96 aircraft by 2022, a small number of which now operate on routes within Europe.